Applying for a Marriage License

 *The following are acceptable forms of identification: US passport, US passport card, US military ID, Permanent resident card, Driver's licenses or other state photo identity cards issued by the Department of Motor Vehicle (DMV) or foreign gov't issued passport.

 - Both parties will go to any one of our sites (listed below), bring *photo ID and pay the $66 fee (certified marriage copies = $3 each) and complete the application.
 The license will be issued at that time but does not become valid until a three-day waiting period has expired.

 - NOT required to apply: witnesses, blood tests, birth certificates (unless applicant is under 18), or divorce papers (divorce must be final and filed).

 - King County marriage licenses can be acquired at any of the below locations.
 Visit the King County Community Service Centers (CSCs) page for further information on hours and service.

 - Both affidavit sections must be completed (using current, full, legal names), signed and notarized, and the original document sent to King County Marriage Licensing.

-- Send completed and notarized application, along with a $64 payment (see fees above for accepted forms of payment).
+- Send completed and notarized application, along with a $66 payment (certified marriage copies = $3 each).
+See fees above for accepted forms of payment.
 No cash.
 Mail to the Seattle/Downtown Licensing Office:

 - If an application is mailed, the marriage license must be picked up at our downtown Seattle office; it will not be mailed.